1. Finance

 Cons

-• Transportation and storage fees can add up.
+• The costs of transportation, storage and insurance can add up.

-The pros and cons of investing in ETFs can differ significantly from physical gold.
+The pros and cons of investing in gold ETFs can differ significantly from investing in physical gold.

 Pros